Biophilic interior design connects your home with nature

 Benefits of biophilic interior design

-I strongly believe that connecting ourselves with nature is crucial to our wellbeing, and that embracing it will enhance our lives.
+I strongly believe that connecting ourselves with nature is crucial to our wellbeing, and by embracing it we can enhance our lives.
 The most effective Biophilic interior design approach is ‘direct nature’, where there is a direct connection with nature.

 Fresh air – If you can, open your windows wide and allow fresh air and the sounds of nature to flood into your home and your mind.
 Take time to carefully listen to the sound of birds, and even rain or wind.
 Take in a lung full of fresh air, as this improves the function of your immune system and lifts your mood.

 Sound – Playing sounds from nature within your home is very calming and can significantly reduce stress hormones and enhance mood.
+This is an example of ‘indirect nature’.
 Pop on a playlist of bird song, woodland sounds, waves lapping a shore, or wind gently rustling through trees.
 Try it.
 It will take you a place that rhythmic manmade music doesn’t quite reach.
-And I love music, so trust me on this.
+And I love manmade music, so trust me on this.

 Natural light – Utilising natural light is crucial for boosting your energy levels as well as your mood.
 This is especially important if you work from home.
 Daylight will also keep you more alert throughout the day, and has been proven to have several psychological benefits over artificial light bulbs.
-You can increase natural light within your home by installing larger windows with thinner frames, adding skylights, or swapping to interior glazed doors that allow sunlight to permeate a room.
+You can increase natural light within your home by installing larger windows with thinner frames, adding skylights, or swapping to interior glazed doors that allow light to permeate deeper into the home.
 By strategically placing large mirrors in a room, you can also reflect natural light to make a space feel brighter and more open.
-We are blessed with large windows in our own home – particularly in the main living areas – and this was a big tick for us when we chose our 1970s house.
+We are blessed with large windows in our own home – particularly in the main living areas – and this was a big tick for us when we first viewed our 1970s house.

 Planting – Placing a variety of plants around the home is a fundamental aspect of biophilic design.
 This might range from a few potted plants to substantial living walls or indoor gardens.
 Plants improve air quality and add a visual and sensory connection to nature.
 Plus it’s fabulous to care for them and watch them grow.
 I love houseplants and I find the act of houseplant gardening and plant care to be very therapeutic, providing a form of mindfulness and a break for me from the digital world.